exasol/virtual-schemas/doc/user-guide/user_guide.md

 **EXCEPTION_HANDLING**      | Activates or deactivates different exception handling modes.
 Supported values: `IGNORE_INVALID_VIEWS` and `NONE` (default).
 Currently this property only affects the Teradata dialect.
 **EXCLUDED_CAPABILITIES**   | A comma-separated list of capabilities that you want to deactivate (although the adapter might support them).
 **IGNORE_ERRORS**           | Is used to ignore errors thrown by the adapter.
 Supported values: 'POSTGRESQL_UPPERCASE_TABLES' (see PostgreSQL dialect documentation).

+## Limitations

+## Unrecognized and Unsupported Data Types

+Not all data types present in a source database have a matching equivalent in Exasol.
+Also software updates on the source database can introduce new data type that the Virtual schema does not recognize.

+There are a few important things you need to know about those data types.

+1. Columns of an unrecognized / unsupported data type are not mapped in a Virtual Schema.
+From Exasol's perspective those columns do not exist on a table.
+This is done so that tables containing those columns can still be mapped and do not have to be rejected as a whole.
+2. You can't query columns of an unrecognized / unsupported data type.
+If the source table contains them, you have to *explicitly* exclude them from the query.
+You can for example not use the asterisk (`*`) on a table that contains one ore more of those columns.
+This will result in an error issued by the Virtual schema.
+3. You can't use functions that result in an unsupported / unknown data type.

 ## See Also